 About Me

-I am currently a 5th year PhD Candidate at Toronto Metropolitan University, under the supervision of Nariman Farsad and Isaac Woungang.
+I am currently an Applied Research Scientist on the Trust and Safety team at Alberta Machine Intelligence Institute (Amii).
+Before Amii, I completed my PhD at Toronto Metropolitan University under the supervision of Nariman Farsad and Isaac Woungang.
+My PhD work examined how to improve the capabilities of multi-task reinforcement learning agents in scenarios where a single policy must accomplish multiple tasks.
 Previously, I completed my MSc in Computer Science at Brock University under the supervision of Beatrice Ombuki-Berman, and I received my BSc. in Computer Science from Trent University.

 Research